-20 Best African-American Movies of This Decade
+20 Best African-American Movies of 2010s

-The 2010s have been a great decade for films and the ones featuring African-American protagonists have done especially well.
-These films have broken a number of barriers regarding the kind of stories they want to tell and the palette has gone well beyond the blaxploitation era, focusing not just on the issues of slavery and racism, but also on the journeys of self and sexual explorations of the characters.
+The 2010s have been a great decade for films, and the ones featuring African-American protagonists have done especially well.
+These films have broken a number of barriers regarding the kind of stories they want to tell and the palette has gone well beyond the blaxploitation era, focusing not just on the issues of slavery and racism but also on the journeys of self and sexual explorations of the characters.
 With a number of Best Picture winners and nominees in the list, here is the list of best African-American movies of the 2010s (2010-2019):

 20. Pariah (2011)

 This film follows the story of an African-American teenager, Alike.
 She is a lesbian, though she has chosen not to come out to her family yet.
 She doesn’t like dressing up and is completely comfortable in her baggy clothes.
 She has a girlfriend whom she likes very much.
 Her mother, however, doesn’t approve of all this.
 She wants Alike to attend Church and make friendships with girls who will have a good influence on her.
 Her father doesn’t have much to say on the matter, but he has some issues to figure out of his own.
-It gets more complicated when she sleeps with the girl who is supposed to “set her right”.
+It gets more complicated when she sleeps with the girl who is supposed to “set her right.”

 19. The Last Black Man in San Francisco (2019)

-A semi-autobiographical portrait of Jimmy Fails life, ‘The Last Black Man in San Francisco’ is directed by Joe Talbot, in his directorial debut.
-It stars Fails as a fictional version of himself, living in San Francisco Bay Area.
+A semi-autobiographical portrait of Jimmy Fail’s life, ‘The Last Black Man in San Francisco’ is directed by Joe Talbot in his directorial debut.
+It stars Fails as a fictional version of himself, living in the San Francisco Bay Area.
 One day, while wandering around town with his best friend, Mont, he tells him about a house that was built by his grandfather and is now under the possession of the people who can’t even take care of it.
 With Mont’s help, he tries to get the home back, which leads the both of them on a journey of self-discovery.

 18. If Beale Street Could Talk (2018)